casangi/testviper/ci/README.md

   - Generates a summary dashboard with test and coverage statistics.

 ---

+## Testing Locally
+Manual tests are recommended when making changes to the files in scripts, html template, etc.

+Inside a Python virtual environment, install all dependencies and run some tests from tests/integration and then follow  these steps manually:

+### Install dependencies
+`pip install pytest allure-pytest coverage`

+### Run enhanced report generation
+`python scripts/enhanced_report_generator.py`

+### Generate summary page
+`python scripts/enhanced_summary_generator.py`

+### View results in a browser
+`open allure-report/index.html`

+Or use the provided script in `scripts/tests/test_enhanced_report.py` after installing base.txt from the requirements.
+`python scripts/tests/test_enhanced_reports.py`

+### View results in a browser
+`open allure-report/index.html`

 ## Notes
 - Allure trend charts require that each component's history is preserved and restored individually.